[MENU]

 Alpha Beta Gamma is an international business honor society established to recognize and encourage scholarship among college students in business curricula.
 To be eligible for membership in Alpha Beta Gamma, a student must be enrolled in a business or business-related curriculum in a junior or community college or a two-year accredited program within a college or university.
 A student must have completed 12 credit hours with at least 12 hours of his/her work being in courses leading to a degree recognized by his/her institution.
 A student must also be of good moral character, must possess recognized qualities of citizenship, and must maintain a 3.0 GPA or its equivalent in business or business-related courses as well as a 3.0 cumulative average.

-For more information, contact Dr. Deborah Wyman, ABG Advisor
+For more information, contact Charmaine Smith, ABG Advisor

 Global Studies Opportunities